Celebrating community leadership for Canada 150

-Throughout 2017, we’re selecting 52 volunteers who are devoted to developing positive and vibrant communities.
-That’s one person every week from regions throughout BC.
-Nominate an inspiring volunteer and he/she could be eligible to make a $1,500 donation, courtesy of First West Credit Union, to the non-profit or charity of their choice.
+We’re selecting 52 volunteers and empowering them to make a $1,500 donation, courtesy of First West Credit Union, to the non-profit of their choice.

 The stories behind #SimpleGenerosity